BDC Hamburger Icon

 3. Finalize your menu.

-You’re using a switch statement to make a decision on what code to execute based on the option selected.
+You’re using a switch statement to decide what code to execute based on the option selected.
 This is where you might run another script, reboot a server, set a registry key, delete a file, etc.

 Also, always be sure to include a “Q” option.
 This is a way for the user to break out of the loop if they’re done with the menu.
 And notice the pause keyword; this is to prevent the menu from displaying extremely quickly again when it isn’t necessarily required.